OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 JQAE6ACMABNAAIIA
 ```

-Symbolic execution and other hybrid techniques involving symbolic execution are very useful techniques for binary analysis.
+In the above example we utilised our analysis of the disassembled code to provide the correct criteria for symbolic execution engine for solving the problem.
+This is saved us valuable time required for analysing the disassembled instructions manually.
+To conclude, Symbolic execution and other hybrid techniques involving symbolic execution are very useful techniques for binary analysis.
 Learning them requires understanding and extensive practice.
-Another example of using Angr is presented in the iOS chapter as well.
+Another example of using Angr is presented in the iOS chapter.

 ### Tampering and Runtime Instrumentation